kailiu42/openrouters/content/docs/whats-open-router-and-why.md

 OpenWrt, for example, is a popular router OS based on Linux.
 OPNSense and pfSense are other two popular router OSes based on FreeBSD.
 You can install them on supported hardware, and get a powerful router up running.

-It is recommended to run these router OSes on low power x86 router hardware.
-These hardware usually come with a Intel processor with 2 to 4 cores, and less than 20 watt power consumptions.
+It is recommended to run these router OSes on x86 router hardware.
+These hardware usually come with a low power consumption Intel processor with 2 to 4 cores, 2-8GB of memory and 4-16GB of SSD.
+Such configuration can serve as your home broadband router, or as the router for your professional studio, or as the firewall for your company with hundreds of employees.

 You may ask, why would I run such Open Router rather then buying a wireless router from, e.g. Asus or Netgear?
 The answer is, because they are powerful, trustworthy, easy to use, up to date, no vendor lock-in and free.
 Let me explain them in detail.